On the diversity of strongly-interacting Type IIn supernovae: The sample

 The sample was built selecting newly-discovered transients announced through services such as AstroNotes\footnote{\url{https://www.wis-tns.org/astronotes}} and Astronomer's Telegrams\footnote{\url{https://astronomerstelegram.org}} that met our selection criteria.
-We evaluated both the classification spectrum and the light curve, and selected SNe classified as Type~IIn, with relatively fast rising time ($t_{rise}<40$~days), and high but not extreme luminosity ($L_{peak}\sim10^{43}\;\mathrm{erg\,s^{-1}}$).
-These criteria tend to exclude SLSNe, which are at least one order of magnitude more luminous ($L_{peak}\gtrsim10^{44}\;\mathrm{erg\,s^{-1}}$ or $<-21$~mag) and tend to have longer rise time to peak ($t_{rise}\gtrsim70$~d) \citep{lunnan_slsne_2015}.
+We evaluated both the classification spectrum and the light curve and selected SNe classified as Type~IIn, with a relatively fast rising time among the luminous SNe ($t_{rise}<40$~days), and high but not extreme luminosity ($L_{peak}\sim10^{43}\;\mathrm{erg\,s^{-1}}$).
+These criteria tend to exclude SLSNe, which are at least one order of magnitude more luminous ($L_{peak}\gtrsim10^{44}\;\mathrm{erg\,s^{-1}}$ or $<-21$~mag) and tend to have a longer rise time to peak ($t_{rise}\gtrsim70$~d) \citep{lunnan_slsne_2015}.
+Despite the claims in \citet{hiramatsu_IIn_2024}, the debate on the mechanism powering SLSNe is not fully settled, therefore, we decided to exclude them altogether from the sample, although this does not mean that they cannot be powered by interaction or produce HE neutrinos.
 Also, a preference was given to nearby events (typically within redshift $z\sim0.1$, so that a more complete follow-up could be ensured).
 Following our procedure, we selected 11 targets in three years, which are listed in Tab.~\ref{tab:tutte}, together with their coordinates, redshift, distance modulus, and galactic absorption.
 We also report some notable parameters derived from the pseudo-bolometric $g,r,i$ light curve (for details on the computation, see Sect.~\ref{sec:bol_altre}), namely: the rise time $t_{rise}$, defined as the time between the last non-detection and the first peak; the peak luminosity $L_{peak}$; the integrated luminosity in the first $\sim$200~days $E_{200}$.
+These parameters will be used as criteria to ensure that the sample is not polluted by objects that show interaction at very late times or that underwent brief bursts of interaction over short periods of time.
 The case of SN~2021adxl is a bit peculiar since its poorly-constrained rise time is $<91$~days, but given the light curve shape and luminosity, very similar to SN~2010jl \citep{fransson_2010jl_2014}, it is likely that the explosion date was shortly before the peak.
 Therefore, we elected to keep it in the sample.